wp-pwa/worona-wp-plugin/readme.txt

 The simplest way to create mobile apps with WordPress.
 No coding skills required.
 Free forever.

 == Description ==
-Worona is a **free, all-in-one platform** that helps WordPress users make their sites mobile-ready in a very easy way.
+[Worona](https://worona.org) is a **free platform** that helps WordPress users make their sites mobile-ready in a very easy way.

 Creating a website with a responsive design is no longer enough.
 Delivering compelling mobile experiences is what makes a difference and keep people engaged these days.
 This is where Worona enters the picture, and our platform is made to help you accomplish exactly this: deliver a standout mobile experience to your users across all devices.

-Worona provides an **[online dashboard](https://dashboard.worona.org/)** to create, customize, and publish **your mobile app in just a few clicks**.
+Worona provides an **[online dashboard](https://dashboard.worona.org/)** to create, customize, and publish **your mobile app with just a few clicks**.
 We’ve put everything in one place so you don’t need to install any extra tool in your computer.
 Neither coding nor technical skills are required.

 Besides its intuitive mobile app builder, Worona aims to merge other mobile-related solutions such as Progressive Web Apps, Facebook Instant Articles or Google AMP into its single platform.